VandeeFeng/RAT-retrieval-augmented-thinking/README.md

 You can also run each script on its own:

 ### Standard Version (rat.py)
 The default implementation using DeepSeek for reasoning and OpenRouter for responses.
+If DeepSeek API or OpenRouter API keys are not available, it will automatically fall back to using local Ollama models.

+Features:
+- Automatic fallback to Ollama models when API keys are not present
+- Support for local Ollama models including Qwen and DeepSeek
+- Seamless integration between cloud and local models

+Requirements for Ollama:
+- Ollama installed and running locally
+- Required models pulled (e.g., `ollama pull qwen2.5:14b` or `ollama pull deepseek-r1:14b`)

 Run it using:
 ```bash
 uv run rat.py